 Readers!
-If you enjoy the Brassbright Chronicles, and your local library provides e-books, why not suggest my books to your local librarian?
+If you enjoy my stories, why not suggest my books to your local librarian?
 Many libraries allow book suggestions to be submitted online at their website, too.
 If you love a book (not just mine—any book!), do your part to make it available for others.

 What readers are saying about The Flight To Brassbright: